maidsafe/dev-website/src/contents/en-gb/doc_node_js.md

-# SAFE Desktop App Tutorial
+# Safe Desktop App Tutorial

 In this tutorial, we will create an [Electron](https://electronjs.org) application.
 Electron allows you to create and build cross-platforms desktop applications using JavaScript.

-To create this app, we will use the [@maidsafe/safe-node-app](https://www.npmjs.com/package/@maidsafe/safe-node-app) npm package which exposes the `safe-app-nodejs` API that we need not only to interact with the SAFE Authenticator, but also to connect and interact with the SAFE Network.
+To create this app, we will use the [@maidsafe/safe-node-app](https://www.npmjs.com/package/@maidsafe/safe-node-app) npm package which exposes the `safe-app-nodejs` API that we need not only to interact with the Safe Authenticator, but also to connect and interact with the Safe Network.

-We are going to use the [SAFE App Electron quick start](https://github.com/maidsafe/safe_examples/tree/master/safe_app_electron_quick_start) boilerplate, which is based on the [Electron quick start](https://github.com/electron/electron-quick-start) boilerplate.
+We are going to use the [Safe App Electron quick start](https://github.com/maidsafe/safe_examples/tree/master/safe_app_electron_quick_start) boilerplate, which is based on the [Electron quick start](https://github.com/electron/electron-quick-start) boilerplate.
 If you would like additional information on creating Electron applications, visit the [Electron tutorial](https://electronjs.org/docs/tutorial) site.

 The boilerplate implements a simple single page application using [Angular.js](https://angularjs.org) for rendering the UI components and the data.
 The application implements a trip planner, showing the list of trips planned by the user, allowing him/her to add or remove trips from the list.
-In this tutorial, we will be adding the implementation to store (and retrieve) the list of planned trips in the SAFE Network.
+In this tutorial, we will be adding the implementation to store (and retrieve) the list of planned trips in the Safe Network.

 <a name="pre-requisites"></a>
 ## Pre-requisites